The House passed a TikTok ban bill. But is the app really a national security threat?

 It is all but certain that TikTok will try to have a ban overturned in the courts.

-Legal experts say shutting down a social media platform in the name of national security is something that can only be accomplished if the security threat is overwhelming, thereby justifying a restriction of online speech.
+Legal experts say shutting down a social media platform in the name of national security is something that can only be accomplished if the security threat is overwhelming.

-Otherwise, it will likely be considered an infringement of the First Amendment rights of millions of Americans.
+Otherwise, it will likely be considered an infringement of the First Amendment rights of millions of Americans, if the government cannot show that the speech constraint is justified.

+"Restricting Americans' right to access information or ideas on a media platform from abroad implicates the First Amendment.
+There's really no dispute about that," said Jaffer with the Knight First Amendment Institute

 Previous attempts to shutter TikTok in the U.S. have not been successful.